 Pineapple chow is a wonderful mix of sweet, salty and spicy.
 It's really quick and easy to make and is versatile too, making a great snack or side dish to many a meal.
 Given there are so few ingredients, it feels like it has a surprisingly complex flavor, but most importantly, it tastes great.
 Refreshing and flavorful, you can hardly ask for more.

-- 1 cup/150g chopped fresh pineapple (vol/weight without skin/core)
+- 1 cup chopped fresh pineapple (vol/weight without skin/core)

-- 2tbsp chopped cilantro/coriander (culantro/chadon beni if you can get it)
+- 2 tablespoon cilantro coriander, chopped (culantro/chadon beni if you can get it)

 - Chop the pineapple into small-ish chunks.
 Finely chop the garlic and cilantro and add them, along with the lime juice, to the pineapple.